josephwright/josephwright.github.io/_posts/2018-12-09-floating-point-calculations-in-latex.md

 One other thing to consider is handling of TeX registers as numbers.
-Converting for example a length into something that can be used in a floating point calculation is handy, and it matches what e-TeX does in for example `\intexpr`.
+Converting for example a length into something that can be used in a floating point calculation is handy, and it matches what e-TeX does in for example `\numexpr`.
 But in macro code it has to be programmed in.

 ## Functionality